Can you take out a life insurance policy on someone else?

 Key takeaways

-• To purchase a life insurance policy on someone else, you must prove financial interest between both parties.
+• To purchase a life insurance policy on someone else, you have to prove to the insurance company that you’ll be financially impacted if they die.

 Who can you take life insurance out on?